 If you don’t already have a VitaMix or Excalibur Dehydrator, I strongly encourage you to check out what these machines are capable of!
 For more information about VitaMix you can go directly to the VitaMix website.
 For free shipping, be sure to use: Coupon Code: 06-004166

-3 Cups of my All Purpose Gluten Free Flour Mix (click for instructions on how to make it)
+- 3 Cups of Erika’s All Purpose Gluten Free Flour Mix

 - In measuring cup, measure & warm milk to just above body temperature – should be warm to the touch (not hot or cold).
 Stir in Honey and add Yeast last.
 Set-aside & let proof for approx. 10 minutes.

 - Combine Dry Mix ingredients in small bowl.

 - Combine Wet Mix ingredients in bowl of stand mixer fitted with the paddle attachment.
 Mix just for a few seconds.